I may get paid commission for purchases made after clicking a link in this post.

 3) Add affiliate links to all existing posts, where appropriate

-4) Write 4 new posts which aim to generate affiliate sales for the 4 highest paying affiliate schemes
+4) Write 4 new posts which aim to generate affiliate sales for the 4 highest paying affiliate programs

 5) Promote these 4 posts using social media and Pinterest